Maroshi262/git-practice/README.md

 # git-practice

-This is update from GitHub.
+This line is added in feature branch.